Keita Bates-Diop

+Bates-Diop was selected by the Minnesota Timberwolves with the 48th overall pick in the 2018 NBA draft.
+He spent 1 and a half seasons with Minnesota before getting traded to the Denver Nuggets in 2020, but only appeared in 7 games for Denver.
+Bates-Diop would then play for the San Antonio Spurs over the next three seasons before signing with the Phoenix Suns in 2023 as a free agent.
+Halfway through the 2023-24 NBA season, the Suns traded Bates-Diop to the Brooklyn Nets in February of 2024 in a three team trade sending Royce O'Neale to Phoenix.

-Early life and high school career
+Early life

 Keita Bates-Diop was born on January 23, 1996, in Sacramento, California to Richard and Wilma Bates.
 His parents added Diop to his surname.
 His father Richard studied under Cheikh Anta Diop, a Senegalese scientist and anthropologist.

+High school career

-The small forward played for University High School in Normal, Illinois.
+Bates-Diop played for University High School in Normal, Illinois.
 He averaged 18.4 points, 6.7 rebounds and 2.3 blocks as a junior.
 He was considered one of the top 5 candidates for Illinois Mr. Basketball by the Chicago Tribune.
 Bates-Diop was ranked no. 24 nationally in his class by Rivals.com.